API Reference

 fit_intercept (bool) – Whether to add intercept before fitting.
 Defaults to True.

-- Returns
+- Returns:

-betas, t-stats, p-values, df, residuals
+Dataframe of betas, ses, t-stats, p-values, df, residuals

-- property time¶
+- property time#

 Returns the time data